 The prototypical funding formula, in brief, begins with student enrollment.
 School districts report the number of full-time equivalent (FTE) students enrolled on the fourth school day of September and the first school day of October through June.
 (An FTE student is one enrolled four hours per day for grades 1-3 and five hours per day for grades 4-12.)
-These ten counts are then averaged to obtain an annual average FTE (AAFTE) to determine the number of allocated certificated instructional, certificated administrative and classified staff units to input into the prototypical school funding formula to determine the number of allocated certificated instructional, certificated staff units.
+These ten counts are then averaged to obtain an annual average FTE (AAFTE) to determine the number of allocated certificated instructional, certificated administrative and classified staff units to input into the prototypical school funding formula to determine the number of allocated certificated instructional, certificated administrative and classified staff units.

-These staff units are then translated into dollars by multiplying the units by the district's staterecognized salary level for instructional, administrative, and classified staff.
+These staff units are then translated into dollars by multiplying the units by the district's state-recognized salary level for instructional, administrative, and classified staff.
 Salary increases, benefits, and allocations for materials, supplies, and operating costs and substitute teachers are then added into the formula.
 Finally, several adjustments must be made before the allocation is determined.

-As of January 27, 2020, the average basic education allocation per FTE student in the 2019-20 school year was \$9,130.
+As of January 2023, the average basic education allocation per FTE student in the 2021-22 school year was \$9,407.
 Each district's allocation per student varies based on the formula factors described below.

-The state funding formula use an average salary for distributing dollars to school districts, adjusted for regional differences and, in some cases, increased to reflect higher costs for districts with more experienced educators.
+The state funding formula determines the state dollars allocated to each school district.
 Each school district determines the actual number and type of staff it will employ with the dollars generated by the formula.
 Salaries paid by school districts are also negotiated locally by the school district and its employees.
 State law sets a minimum and maximum average salary for basic education certificated instructional staff.
 State law also sets a minimum salary for a certificated instructional employee with at least five years of experience.
-State minimum and maximum salary requirements are adjusted for inflation and regional differences and do not include supplemental contracts.